tcoptrob/tcoptrob.github.io/src/contact.md

 ## Workshop Endorsement Request

+For IROS 2023, the TC will no longer simply issue TC endorsement letters for workshops, but the endorsement will result in a more consolidated collaboration in term of sponsorships.
+If you are organizing a workshop at IROS 2023 and would like support from the TC, you can use this form: ([link](https://forms.gle/uq9wpFvtPT9iuEor8)).

 If you are organizing a workshop and would like a letter of support from the TC, please complete the following form: ([link](https://forms.gle/c1xwLRkUN5VHVaF8A))

 ## Contribute to the TC